-When patients come to our Bethesda-based orthopedic treatment center, they sometimes worry that we'll push a surgical treatment or another invasive measure.
+When patients come to either our Bethesda-based or Arlington-based orthopedic treatment center, they sometimes worry that we'll push a surgical treatment or another invasive measure.
 However, our approach toward treatment is always conservative first and foremost.
 Some severe cases may warrant a more targeted approach, but for most patients, we avoid starting with any treatment considered invasive.

 Our patient protocol is as follows:

 1. Initial evaluation: When you first come to OrthoBethesda, we'll evaluate your condition and come up with a treatment plan.
 This visit may entail x-rays to determine if a surgical procedure is warranted.